-(a) Funding for the company's ongoing operations is being provided by The Roy Morgan Research Centre Pty Ltd., a company owned and controlled by Haoma's Chairman and majority shareholder, Gary Morgan.
-Following the sale of Haoma's iron ore rights at Mt Webber, Haoma repaid \$9.55 million of loan principal to The Roy Morgan Research Centre Pty Ltd and purchased additional equipment needed to upgrade the Bamboo Creek Plant.
-The Roy Morgan Research Centre Pty Ltd has provided an assurance to the Board that it will continue to ensure funds are available to the company to fund operations for a period of at least 12 months from the date of this report.

-(b) The company uses a Premium Funding facility to discharge its liability for insurance premiums.
+- (a) Funding for the company's ongoing operations is being provided by The Roy Morgan Research Centre Pty Ltd., a company owned and controlled by Haoma's Chairman and majority shareholder, Gary Morgan.
+Following the sale of the company's shares in Atlas Iron Ltd in April 2013, an amount of \$7,205,000 of loan principal was repaid to The Roy Morgan Research Centre Pty Ltd. The Roy Morgan Research Centre Pty Ltd has provided an assurance to the Board that it will continue to ensure funds are available to the company to fund operations for a period of at least 12 months from the date of this report. - (b) The company uses a Premium Funding facility to discharge its liability for insurance premiums.
 The term of the finance is set at 12 months to coincide with the period of insurance.
 Payments are made monthly in advance.